Parse JSON with jq

 curl https://til.hashrocket.com/api/developer_posts.json?username=doriankarter | jq

-We can query the interesting data to remove some noise simply by referring to its node name:
+We can query the interesting bits and remove some noise simply by referring to its node name:

 sh